 Basic knowledge in the fields of remote sensing, GIS and digital image processing is pre-requisite.

 Basic knowledge in programming (e.g. R, Python, Octave, Scilab, Matlab or IDL) is required.

 Attendees should have a particular interest in the (mathematical) analysis of spatial data.

 • The students will be able to identify and evaluate the suitability of remote sensing datasets for environmental tasks considering their temporal, spatial and spectral properties.

-• The students will know freely available global satellite data that are suitable for time series analysis; they will be able to acquire these data.
+• The students evaluate the suitability and quality of freely available global satellite data for time series analysis; they are able to search for and acquire these data.

-• The students will know methods of data preparation, pre-processing and processing of remote sensing time series for environmental applications.
+• The students compare, decide on and apply methods of data preparation, pre-processing and processing of remote sensing time series.